atcol/docker-registry-ui/README.md

 # Getting Started - Building Yourself

-Build the web-app with `grails war docker-registry-web.war`, and then build the docker image:
+Build the web-app with `grails war docker/docker-registry-web.war`.
+Now you build the docker image:

-	`docker build .`
+	`docker build docker/`

+and run it:

 	`docker run -dt -p 8080:8080 <image id from last command>`